soniamartis/system-design/concepts/database_indexes.md

 - compaction may not be able to keep up with the # of incoming writes, resultng in large # of unmerged segments, slowing down the reads

 ## B-Trees
-- They keep key-value pairs sorted by key
+- They keep key-value pairs sorted by key on disk
 - The DB is broken down into fixed size pages of 4KB each
-- on-disk datastructure where root has maintains keys and reference to the next set of pages
+- on-disk datastructure where root page maintains keys and reference to the next set of pages
 - all intermediate nodes too maintain key and reference to next page
 - leaf pages either contain the values for the keys or references pages where value will be found